Blog

 -David

-Goldilocks Criteria: Selecting Business Intelligence (BI) Platforms
+Goldilocks Criteria: Selecting Modern Business Intelligence (BI) Platforms

-This is first of a new series of posts dedicated to helping people select data tools and infrastructure.
+This is the first of a new series of posts dedicated to helping people select data tools and infrastructure.
 I’ve listed out the ‘perfect’ feature set for a dream product.
-Of course these features rarely exist in a single solution, but if they did, I’d use it!
+Of course, these features rarely exist in a single solution, but if they did, I’d use it!
 First up: business intelligence platforms.

 Turns out this is ancient stuff.
-Business Intelligence (BI) platform date as far back to the ‘60 – the 1860s – when Richard Devens coined the term in his Cyclopædia of commercial and business anecdotes when Devens used the term to describe how Sir Henry Furnese, a banker, gained an advantage over his competitors by using and acting upon the information surrounding him.
-Over the past few decades BI tools have matured rapidly, shifting from beastly on-premise data warehouses with text-focused UIs to cloud-based, mobile-first, lithe data platforms designed for non-technical users.
+BI platforms we first utilized back in the ’60s – the 1860s – when Richard Devens coined the term in his Cyclopædia of commercial and business anecdotes when Devens used the term to describe how Sir Henry Furnese, a banker, gained an advantage over his competitors by using and acting upon the information surrounding him.

 https://www.sales-i.com/a-history-of-business-intelligence